lookbusy1344/HashRust/README.md

 # Hash Rust

-## A toy project to hash files using various algorithms, using Rust
+## A small CLI project to hash files using various algorithms, using Rust

 HashRust is a command-line util for hashing files.
 Supports `MD5, SHA1, SHA2 and SHA3`.
 Multi-threaded by default using Rayon.
 Use a single thread with `-s`